Learn More

 Even after helping you find a job, The Personnel Group can provide additional support to ensure that you thrive in the next stage of your life.

-In order to qualify for The Personnel Group’s NDIS School Leaver Employment Supports, you should have an active NDIS plan that includes funding for SLES.
+In order to qualify for The Personnel Group’s offering of NDIS Youth Employment Assistance, you should have an active plan that includes funding for this type of support.
 Generally, you should be between 15 to 22 years old (age limits can vary) and must be in the final years of school or have already graduated.

 If, however, you do not meet some of the requirements mentioned above, don’t feel discouraged.
 You’re still welcome to get in touch with The Personnel Group.
 We’re more than happy to discuss with you our other employment support programs for NDIS participants and people with a disability, injury, or mental health condition.